Mark Parkinson: Governor of Kansas

-In March 2009, President Barack Obama announced that Sebelius as his nominee for United States Secretary of Health and Human Services.
+In March 2009, President Barack Obama announced Sebelius as his nominee for United States Secretary of Health and Human Services.
 Sebelius resigned as governor of Kansas following her confirmation on April 28, 2009; Parkinson was sworn in as governor the same day.
-Parkinson stated he would not be a candidate in the 2010 election and was succeeded by Sam Brownback.
+Parkinson stated he would not be a candidate in the 2010 election and was succeeded by Republican Sam Brownback.

 During his time as governor, Parkinson had to implement spending cuts and tax increases in order to manage a budget deficit.
 Under his leadership, the state developed a comprehensive energy policy including net metering, and a 10-year plan for maintaining transportation infrastructure.
 Parkinson implemented a smoking ban that included public places; taxicabs and limousines; common areas in public and private buildings, condominiums and other multiple-residential facilities and entries to most buildings.

 Parkinson opposed moving detainees from Guantanamo Bay.
 Parkinson signed legislation to create a private cause of action for victims of child pornography.
 Parkinson lobbied the governors of Missouri and Nebraska to preserve the Big 12 Conference.
 He led a trade mission to Taiwan and another to mainland China.

 Citing his bipartisan support and ability to move the state forward in challenging economic times, The Topeka Capital-Journal named Parkinson "Kansan of the Year" in 2009.
 In late 2010, Parkinson was honored by Kansas Advocates for Better Care for his work in elder care.
 Parkinson received the organization's second annual Caring Award, which is given to recognize exemplary contributions of leadership in providing quality care for frail elders and persons with disabilities in Kansas.

 Post-political career

 Parkinson and his wife, Stacy, have been involved in several campaigns to benefit non-profit and public organizations.
 The Parkinsons led a $4.29 million fundraising campaign for Sunflower House in 2002.
 They led another fundraising drive for SAFEHOME in 2005.
-Together with two other couples, the Parkinsons co-chaired the University of Kansas’ fundraising efforts from 2012 to 2016. $1.5 billion was raised under their leadership.
+Together with two other couples, the Parkinsons co-chaired the University of Kansas' fundraising efforts from 2012 to 2016. $1.5 billion was raised under their leadership.

 As of 2020, Parkinson is president and chief executive officer of the American Health Care Association (AHCA) and National Center for Assisted Living.
 (NCAL) The group represented about 9,000 facilities when Parkinson joined the association.
 Parkinson helped heal a major rift in the AHCA/NCAL and brought numerous providers who left to form their own association back into the fold.
 As of 2020, AHCA/NCAL has about 14,000 members.

-As president and CEO of AHCA/NCAL, Parkinson was recognized by CEO Update as a “Top Association CEO” of 2013.
-He was named to Modern Healthcare’s “100 Most Influential People in Healthcare in 2015 and 2020.
-Parkinson has been recognized as a “Top Lobbyist” by The Hill in 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020.
+As president and CEO of AHCA/NCAL, Parkinson was recognized by CEO Update as a "Top Association CEO" of 2013.
+He was named to Modern Healthcare's "100 Most Influential People in Healthcare in 2015 and 2020.
+Parkinson has been recognized as a "Top Lobbyist" by The Hill in 2013 and over the next seven years.

+In February 2024, he announced that he would be retiring from his post as president and CEO of AHCA/NCAL, effective January 2025.